What is an Account Reconciliation

 What Are the Steps in Account Reconciliation?

 The account reconciliation process is generally carried out after the close of a financial period:

-- Accountants go through each account in the general ledger of accounts and verify that the balance listed is correct and accurate.
+- Accountants go through each account in the general ledger of accounts and verify that the balance listed is complete and accurate.

-- This involves comparing the general ledger account balance with other independent sources of this data, such as bank and credit card statements.
+- This involves comparing the general ledger account balance with independent systems, third-party data, or other supporting documentation, such as bank and credit card statements.

 - When discrepancies are found, accountants investigate and take appropriate corrective action.

 - This may involve making journal entries to correct balance errors.

 - All information found, analysis performed, and actions taken are stored for audit purposes.